 The Restore This Item button or Restore Partial Removal button will be available to move the part back to the sales order.

-The bottom portion of the Options tab shows the fields that can still be modified.
+The bottom portion of the Options tab shows the fields that you can still modify.

-- Image – this is the thumbnail that can be displayed on the proposal.
+- Image – this is the thumbnail that you can display on the proposal.
 This is not editable.

-- Description – this item description can be edited by clicking in the field and typing any changes you want to make.
+- Description – you can edit this item description by clicking in the field and typing any changes you want to make.

 - Location – choose a location from the dropdown to move the item to a different room or location.
-If the location does not exist in the dropdown list, you can manually type a new location name.
+If the location is not in the dropdown list, you can manually type a new location name.